 - Students must register for exams by completing the "Examination Registration" form. - Oral and practical exams will take place in the presence of a single competent invigilator, provided the ZSO-HU does not request two examiners.
 The invigilator observes the exam and takes notes.
 He or she is not involved in the examination itself or in the assessment of the exam. - Module exams that you have passed can be repeated once with the goal of achieving a higher grade, as long as they are registered within the standard period of study.
-This option is restricted to three module exams. - After successful completion, students receive an exam certificate.
+This option is restricted to three module exams. - Module exams can be taken in German or English. - After successful completion, students receive a corresponding exam certificate.